 As always, do not hesitate to email Assemblymember.Low@assembly.ca.gov or call my office at (408) 446-2810 with any questions.
 For information about the reopening of non-essential businesses and activities (known as California's Resilience Roadmap), visit covid19.ca.gov/roadmap/.

-As of April 15, 2021, all California residents 16 and older are eligible to get a vaccine, though vaccine supply might remain limited in some areas.
+As of April 15, all California residents 16 and older are eligible to get a vaccine, and walk-in appointments are now available in Santa Clara County.

-The change in eligibility will build upon the millions of vaccines already given to California residents and frontline health care workers as part of Phase 1A and Phase 1B.
-Individuals who are eligible to be vaccinated in Santa Clara County should go to the county's COVID-19 Vaccine page and/or contact their health providers for more information or to make an appointment.
-You can also go to the state's My Turn webpage.
+The change in eligibility will build upon the millions of vaccines already given to California residents and frontline health care workers.
+Individuals who are eligible to be vaccinated in Santa Clara County should make an appointment by going to www.sccfreevax.org or by calling (408) 970-2000.

 - Legislative Action

 - Resources for Workers

 - Scams, Payday Lenders, and Video Conferencing Security